google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 run [gfauto](https://github.com/google/graphicsfuzz/tree/master/gfauto#graphicsfuzz-auto),
 which can use `spirv-fuzz` (as well as other tools) to do continuous fuzzing of desktop and Android Vulkan drivers.
+However,
-However, `spirv-fuzz` can also be used as a standalone command line tool or integrated into other workflows.
+this walkthrough explores using `spirv-fuzz` and `spirv-reduce` as standalone command line tools.
+As well as being a supported use-case, this also shows what is going on behind-the-scenes when you use `gfauto`.

 In this walkthrough,
-we will write a simple application (in AmberScript) that uses the Vulkan API to render a red square.
+we will write a simple application (in [AmberScript](https://github.com/google/amber/blob/master/docs/amber_script.md)) that uses the Vulkan API to render a red square.
 We will then run `spirv-fuzz` to find a bug in a Vulkan driver